OpenDive/OpenAIKit/README.md

 ### Our Vision

-As the lead developer for OpenAIKit, I envisioned a tool that not only provides raw access to OpenAI functionalities but also enhances the developer experience with a clear and intuitive API.
+We envisioned a tool that not only provides raw access to OpenAI functionalities but also enhances the developer experience with a clear and intuitive API.
 Our ultimate goal is to foster innovation by providing the Swift community with the right tools to integrate AI capabilities into their applications effortlessly.

 ## Features